aksommerville/eggsamples/README.md

 These are the first things that I'm migrating from Egg v1 to Egg v2.
 So really not sure yet exactly what the migration entails.

+...after completing: Migration isn't that bad.
+Mostly it's a bunch of rephrasing `graf` calls.
+We don't have a equivalent for the v1 `strings` unit. (rpg uses it but I stubbed that out).
+That's going to bite us at Spelling Bee.
+Possibly others.
+Leaving these notes in place until all the v1 games are migrated.

 - Makefile are substantially different.
 Copy from any v2 boilerplate project.
-In v2 we normally keep the stock the Makefile.
+In v2 we normally keep the stock Makefile.
-- shared_symbols.h: `#define EGGDEV_importUtil "res,font,graf,stdlib"`
+- `shared_symbols.h`: `#define EGGDEV_importUtil "res,font,graf,stdlib"`
-- "egg_rom_toc.h" => "egg_res_toc.h". duh oops.
+- `egg_rom_toc.h` => `egg_res_toc.h`. duh oops.
 - "include opt..." => "include util..." as needed.
 - `egg_play_song(rid,force,repeat)` => `egg_play_song(songid,rid,repeat,trim,pan)`.
 Add a global client-side wrapper to avoid restarting.
 - `egg_play_sound(rid)` => `egg_play_sound(rid,trim,pan)`.